-The application proposes applying a Residential-Special Standards-Conditional Zoning District (R-SS-CZD) district to the site in order to accommodate two duplexes and associated parking.
+The application proposes applying a Residential-Special Standards-Conditional Zoning District (R-SS-CZD) district to the site to accommodate two duplexes and associated parking.
 Currently there is a one-story single-family home and a shed on the property.
 More details about the proposed development can be found in the applicant's narrative and statement of justification.

-Information about the site and proposed zoning districts can be found below, as well as a list of proposed Modifications to Regulations, other important considerations that staff has identified, and an analysis of the project's consistency with the Comprehensive Plan and relevant Findings of Fact.
+This report contains information about the site and proposed zoning districts, a list of proposed Modifications to Regulations, other important considerations that staff has identified, and an analysis of the project's consistency with the Comprehensive Plan and relevant Findings of Fact.